Koh Sralao, Cambodia

 Figure 2: The sun sets on houses at Koh Sralao coastal fishing village in Cambodia (Photo: Furqan Asif)

 The declines observed in Koh Sralao‘s aquatic resources may be due to a number of different factors.
 Fishers have observed an increase in foreign fishing vessels in the nearshore area.
-Thai fishing vessels may have moved into Cambodian waters as a result of Thailand’s fisheries reform(4).
+Thai fishing vessels may have moved into Cambodian waters as a result of Thailand’s fisheries reform(9).
 Fishers also talk about the impacts of climate change on aquatic resources.
-Although the direct effects of climate change on fisheries in Koh Sralao are not yet clear, it seems that rains are less predictable and storms may be more frequent.
-Additionally, ocean warming may be impacting fish migration routes and reproduction(5).
+Although the direct effects of climate change on fisheries in Koh Sralao are not yet clear, it seems that rains are less predictable, and storms may be more frequent.
+Ocean warming may be impacting fish migration routes and reproduction(8).

-Koh Sralao is a village with a history of community organization around resource management(2).
+Koh Sralao is a village with a history of community organization around resource management(5).
 This means that villagers have been able to organize formally but also use informal channels to express their concerns.

 Figure 3.
 A barge carrying sand from sand mining operations in Koh Kong (Photo: Furqan Asif)

-Villagers have been concerned about the sand dredging since it began (a decade ago), and have been involved in protests, public consultations and meetings with sand dredgers.
+Villagers have been concerned about the sand dredging since it began in 2007, and have been involved in protests, public consultations and meetings with sand dredgers.
 At one point the sand dredging came within eyesight of Koh Sralao, which mobilized villagers yet again.
-The Koh Sralao community has received suport from NGOs, with a public anti-sand mining campaign initiated in the past year by an activist NGO.
+The Koh Sralao community has received support from NGOs, including an activist NGO that initiated an anti-sand mining campaign in 2015.

-Households too have responded to marine resource degradation by shifting livelihood activities away from fisheries to factory wage-labour.
-It is predominantly the young women in Koh Sralao that go to work at the Koh Kong Special Economic Zone, since factories at the SEZ mainly hire women between the ages of 18 – 25.
-However, there is no maternity leave for women, and it is difficult for women to return to the SEZ after the age of 28.
-Thus, while young women are gaining more opportunities beyond the fishing village, such gains are time-sensitive and it is unclear how many young women may return to the village at another point in their lives.
+Households have responded to marine resource degradation by shifting livelihood activities within and beyond the village, with regional factory wage work emerging as another diversification strategy.
+It is predominantly young women in Koh Sralao that go to work at the Koh Kong SEZ located near the provincial town, since SEZ factories mainly hire women between the ages of 18 to 25(7).
+However, there is no maternity leave for women, and it is difficult for them to return to the SEZ after the age of 28.
+Thus, while young women are gaining more opportunities beyond the fishing village, such gains are time-sensitive, and it is unclear how many young women may return to the village at another point in their lives.

 Practical Outcomes

-One of the outcomes of the initial protests to the sand dredging was that the dredging activities moved to another area, not within sight of Koh Sralao.
-However, the community wanted the activity to stop altogether because the negative impacts of the sand dredging continued to be felt, particularly in the crab fishery.
-Through support and training, provided to the villagers by a grassroots Cambodian NGO, along with the organization’s own media campaign, the concerns and rights of the Koh Sralao villagers continued to be voiced.
-In November 2016, the Ministry of Mines and Energy announced that they had halted sand dredging operations in Koh Kong(6).
+One of the outcomes of the initial protests to the sand dredging was that the dredging activities moved to another area, out of sight of Koh Sralao.
+Even so, the community wanted the activity to stop altogether, since the negative impacts of the sand dredging continued to be felt.
+Community members worked with a local activist NGO, providing interviews to media and spearheading a social media campaign, to share the impacts of a decade of continuous sand mining on coastal livelihoods.
+In November 2016, the Ministry of Mines and Energy announced that they had halted sand dredging operations in Koh Kong, with a total ban on coastal sand dredging for export emerging in mid-2017(4).

-While it remains to be seen whether the termination of sand dredging is permanent or temporary, it is certainly welcome news to the villagers and for the conservation of the mangrove ecosystem.
-More broadly, this story not only highlights the challenges of natural resource-based livelihoods and the pressures that coastal communities face (shaped by socioeconomic and political forces) but also the importance and impact of grassroots community activism for coastal ecological conservation.
+The ban on sand dredging is certainly welcome news to the villagers and for the conservation of the mangrove ecosystem.
+More broadly, this story not only highlights the challenges of natural resource-based livelihoods and the pressures that coastal communities face (shaped by socio-economic and political forces), but also the importance and impact of grassroots community activism for coastal ecological conservation.

 Local factory labour opportunities continue to provide a higher, more consistent income than would otherwise be the case for most young women in Koh Sralao.
-Women are sending remittances home, and for these households this is an additional source of income (even if time sensitive), all the more important given the challenge of small-scale fisheries livelihoods.
-Moreover, women are able to stay in the local area, something both young women and their families appreciate.
+Women are sending remittances home, and for these households this is an additional source of income (even if time sensitive), all the more important given the challenge of small-scale fisheries livelihoods (3).
+The longer term implications of such wage work, in the sense of helping to sustain coastal livelihoods and villagers’ well-being, remains to be seen.

 References